Navelbine (vinorelbine)

 Vinorelbine may be used for non-small cell lung cancer (which may sometimes be caused by workplace asbestos exposure) as a first-line treatment in combination with cisplatin against advanced or metastatic cancer and also as a single-agent treatment.[1]

-Although not approved for other uses, Navelbine is sometimes used off-label to treat breast cancer and some soft tissue sarcomas.[2]
 Researchers continue to test it in mesothelioma patients.
-In some other countries, particularly in Europe, Navelbine is already approved as a treatment for mesothelioma.
+In some other countries, particularly in Europe, Navelbine has already been approved as a treatment for mesothelioma.

 Vinorelbine belongs to a class of drugs called the vinca alkaloids, which act on microtubules in cells to disrupt division into new cells.[2]
 Microtubules are proteins in all cells that must align in a specific way for cells to divide successfully.

-Side Effects of Navelbine
+What Are the Side Effects of Vinorelbine?

-As with many types of chemotherapy drugs, Navelbine does not just target cancer cells.
+As with many chemotherapy drugs, Navelbine does not just target cancer cells.
 When given intravenously, it targets all fast-growing cells, those in the process of dividing, which means it harms healthy cells and causes side effects.
 The most common side effects of vinorelbine are:[2]

 - Nausea